zsnmwy/prisma-data-proxy-windmill-template/README.md

 ### Prisma Query Engine

 Accept the request - GraphQL from Prisma Data Proxy.
 Query DB and return data.

-Prisma Client Edge does **not support some Prisma features**.
-Like metrics.
-That means we need to remove the unsupported features when we build the client.

-Deno Client needs to rebuild on each DB version.
-And push them to S3.

 ```log
 prisam-data-proxy-prisma-data-proxy-6bdfcfb6f5-pkwfp:/app# ./query-engine -h